Licensing System¶

 Step 1: Activation Request¶

-When the end-user launches the protected application and enters their license key, the app sends an activation request to the PyLocket API containing the license key and the device identifier.
+When the end-user launches the protected application and enters their license key, the bootstrap sends an activation request to the PyLocket activation service with the license key and a one-way device fingerprint.

 Step 2: Server Validation¶

-- License exists: The key matches a record in the database
+- License exists: The key matches a valid license record

 - License is active: Status is

-ACTIVE(notREVOKEDorEXPIRED) - Device limit check: The number of registered devices for this license does not exceed the limit
+ACTIVE(notREVOKEDorEXPIRED) - Device limit check: The number of registered devices does not exceed the limit

 - Rate limiting: Activation requests are rate-limited to prevent abuse

-- Build check: The build ID exists and belongs to the same app as the license
+- Build check: The build exists and belongs to the correct app

 Step 3: Token Issuance¶

-- Uses the token to enable function decryption
+- Uses the key material to enable on-demand function decryption

-- Begins decrypting functions on demand as they are called
+- Begins decrypting functions as they are called

 - Periodically refreshes the token in the background